 I find saying something like “That’s interesting…tell me more….” gets them to open up about the subject and helps you to clarify their viewpoint.
 Remember, their view may be based on misconceptions or things they have heard on the grapevine.

-By ascertaining if the customer is detailing opinions, experience or specific facts, you are able to critique the feedback much more effectively and identify the journey you can then take with the conversation.
+By ascertaining if the customer is detailing opinions, experience, or specific facts, you can critique the feedback much more effectively and identify the journey you can then take with the conversation.
 This proves you have been actively listening and not just taking what they say at face value.

 Improve your listening skills further by taking in some Sales Training.
 Listening is vitally important in retail sales interactions too so if you work in retail then please check out our Retail Sales Training options.
 Both courses will help you to listen more attentively to your customers.